silinternational/terraform-modules/aws/asg/README.md

  - `associate_public_ip_address` - true/false - Whether or not to associate public ip addresses with instances.
 Default: false
  - `additional_user_data` - command to append to the EC2 user\_data, default is ""
  - `tags` - A list of tag definitions to be applied to the asg.
 See example below.
+ - `lt_tags` - A map of tag definitions to be applied to the network interfaces and volumes crea ted by the launch template.
+See example below.

 ## Outputs